larynab/Sprint-Challenge--User-Interface/README.md

 content, padding, border, margin

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? cross-axis

 5. Explain why git is valuable to a team of developers.
+Super valuable because you can keep whatever version clean and working while the teaam can work on the same version on their own save states without interferring it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.